Encharted Cook

 Minty green puppy chow in a large white bowl decorated with floral shamrocks with text overlays.

-St. Patrick's Day Puppy Chow is a fun treat that is made with crunchy chocolate Chex cereal covered in a green crème de menthe candy coating.
+St. Patrick's Day Puppy Chow is a fun treat made with crunchy chocolate Chex cereal, covered in a green crème de menthe candy coating.

 Minty green puppy chow in a large white bowl decorated with floral shamrocks.